ventureful/docker-compose-deploy/README.md

-# Deploy OpenStack Machine
+# Deploy Docker Compose App

-  + This Ansible Playbook aims to create an OpenStack instance.
+  + This Ansible Playbook aims to checkout and deploy an application that is based on Docker Compose.
-  + It has been tested successfully in a private cloud.
+  + It installs Docker.
+  + It installs Docker Compose.
-  + It is parameterized for the ~okeanos cloud.
+  + It clones the application from a Git repository.
-  + But does not work, as they don't support the `openstack image list` command.
+  + Executes it via Docker Compose.